-On the USB Modem / Modem name / Basic Settings page, you can view data on the USB modem connected to the router, change the PIN code of the SIM card inserted into your USB modem, disable or enable the check of the PIN code.
+On the Basic Settings page of the relevant section, you can view data on the built-in LTE modem or the connected USB modem, change the PIN code of the SIM card inserted into the modem, and disable or enable the check of the PIN code.

-Figure 162.
-The USB Modem / Modem name / Basic Settings page.
+Figure 172.
+The USB Modem / Modem 1 / Basic Settings page.

-If the PIN code check for the SIM card inserted into your USB modem is disabled, then an active WAN connection with default settings (for LTE modems) or the operator's settings (for GSM modems) will be automatically created when plugging the USB modem into the router.
+If the PIN code check for the SIM card inserted into the built-in LTE modem or the connected USB modem is disabled, then an active WAN connection with the operator's settings will be automatically created when powering the router on or plugging the USB modem into the router.
 The connection will be displayed on the Connections Setup / WAN page.